-A Tech Demo that Stuck
+A Memorable Tech Demo

 In the Spring of 2011, a video game development company in Japan shared a small tech demo with the world.
 And since then, it's become the template for the type of game I want to play.